Beech Bend: Recent history

 In 2010, Beech Bend opened a large waterpark expansion (wave pool, lazy river and a water play structure), a Zamperla family tea cups ride, a kids' quad runner and a new amphitheater, billed as the largest in Beech Bend's history and was to open in early May.
 The expansion was delayed by two months due to the 2010 Tennessee floods, and the water play structure and amphitheater did not open until the 2011 season.
 The first ride at the park, the Ferris wheel, was standing but not operating the whole season, and was removed for the 2011 season.

 In 2011, the old Haunted House ride was completely overhauled, with new effects and cars added to it.
 The Shock Drop drop tower was removed at the end of the season.

 The replacement for Shock Drop arrived in 2012, in the form of the 140-foot-tall drop tower named Zero-G, named by people who participated in a naming contest on Facebook.
 Ironically, Zero-G was made by the same manufacturer as Shock Drop was; ARM.
 As well as the park purchased new ThunderVolt Speedway Go-Karts.

 In 2013, the Park added the Vortex manufactured by Chance Rides.
 The Vortex is swinging pendulum ride that swings riders 60 feet into the air reaching a maximum swing angle of 240 degrees.
 Riders sit facing each other, and at the maximum height of the swing, riders are suspended upside down.

 In 2014, no new rides were added, but several of the older rides were repainted and rebuilt.

 In 2015, the park added 5 new rides.
 The Tornado and Sizzler rides were replaced with new versions.
 Power Surge was replaced by Air Race, as well as the park added a children's monster truck ride, and Bluegrass Breeze a Flying Carousel make their way to Beech Bend for the 2015 season.
 On August 15, a train on the Dragon coaster derailed, leading to the ride's removal.

 For the 2016 year, Beech Bend invested in a multimillion-dollar expansion to the water park, involving four new slides manufactured by ProSlide.
 One slide, the Cyclone Saucers, is the first of its kind in North America.
 Because of the expansion, several rides had to be relocated.
 Spinning Out, a spinning family coaster, was also added in 2016, taking the place of the Dragon Coaster.

 In 2022, the park replaced it aging Flying Bobs with a more modern ride of the same type dubbed Thunderbolt.
 The ride, a portable model like its predecessor, was relocated from Rye Playland.

-On February 25th, 2023 park owner Dallas Jones passed away.
+On February 25, 2023, park owner Dallas Jones died.